Police Science

 • Allows students to complete the Degree program while working part or full-time, with courses offered during evenings and on weekend days.

 Please refer to the Public Safety Academy under Academic Programs on the College of the Desert website for more detailed program information or call 760.346.8041 Ext.
-3765 or 3083.
+3765.

 Advisors: